MTa Team Kit

 Explore diversity in teams with Rectangle.
 To succeed everyone must be working towards the same objective.
 The task should be easy, but participants are blindfolded.
 This emphasises effective communication and highlights differing personal styles, for example being conscientiousness or dominating.
 By videoing and replaying to participants you can bring to life Belbin and DISC profiles, or Tuckmans Model of Group Development.

-Success in Digital Display demands This powerful activity encourages participants Although this powerful team working activity is done is silence it explores attitudes and approaches that influence effective communication.
+Digital Display is a powerful activity, which although is done in silence, explores attitudes and approaches that influence effective communication.
 Everyone has a task, so looking after yourself first is tempting, and personal achievement satisfying, but what if your short-term success prevents others (and therefore the team) from completing the overall task?
 Working with others is one thing, but undoing your own work to help someone else may be a different matter.
 Team success demands that, despite the frustrations that may build as the problems unfold, individuals are; sensitive to what others are trying to achieve, aware of what everyone is actually doing, seeking ways to ensure that their personal actions enable the whole team to succeed.

 Do you need your participants to keep a strategic focus on the big picture?
 The Frame will help.
 Two halves of one team with different parts of the same task are separated by a door.
 Pressure and frustration build as effective communications diminish.
 If only people could step back and think… the task becomes so easy if the sub-teams work together solve the problem of developing effective communications rather than focusing on the detail of the task.